dlt-hub/dlt/docs/website/docs/general-usage/credentials/setup.md

 ## ENV variables

-Environment variables could be used both for storing configuration values and for secrets. `dlt` prioritizes security by looking in environment variables before looking into configuration files.
+`dlt` prioritizes security by looking in environment variables before looking into the .toml files.

 The format of lookup keys is slightly different from secrets files because for ENV variables, all names are capitalized and sections are separated with a double underscore `"__"`.
 For example, to specify the Facebook Ads access token through environment variables, you would need to set up: